cchen2018/light_blue/README.md

 	-chess.py
-		This is a file downloaded from the internet which includes a lot of infrastructure for chess game play.
+		This is a file downloaded from the internet which includes a lot of infrastructure for chess gameplay.
 This file was created by William McGugan and was found at this URL: http://www.willmcgugan.com/blog/tech/2006/6/18/chesspy/.
 		Many corrections had to be made to this file for it to be